Darren Haydar: Playing career

 In 2018, Haydar was inducted into his hometown Milton Sports Hall of Fame along with his teammates on the 1996-98 Milton Merchant teams.
 In 2019, Haydar was inducted into the same hall as a standalone athlete inductee.
-In 2020, the Milwaukee Admirals retired Haydar's jersey and celebrate his accomplishments with a bobble-head night.
+In 2020, the Milwaukee Admirals retired Haydar's jersey and celebrate his accomplishments with a bobblehead night.

 Personal

 After first experiencing symptoms in 2012, Haydar was diagnosed over a year later with multiple sclerosis and has organized a charity golf tournament in support of the MS Society of Canada’s Hamilton-Halton Chapter since 2017.
 He is married to Sara, who is a throat cancer survivor, and he has three sons.
 He works in real estate with his older brother, Ryan.